Skip to footer content

 How to Migrate from SelectPdf to IronPDF in C#

-Migrating from SelectPdf to IronPDF transforms your PDF generation workflow from a Windows-only solution with an outdated rendering engine to a modern, cross-platform library with full CSS3 and JavaScript support.
-This guide provides a complete, step-by-step migration path that enables deployment to Linux, Docker, Azure Functions, and other cloud platforms that SelectPdf cannot support.
+Migrating from SelectPdf to IronPDF moves your PDF generation workflow off a Windows-only library — whose default rendering engine is an internal WebKit and whose opt-in Blink engine ships with Chromium 124 (April 2024) — onto a current-Chromium, cross-platform library with full CSS3 and JavaScript support.
+This guide provides a complete, step-by-step migration path that enables deployment to Linux, Docker, Azure Functions, and other cloud platforms that SelectPdf does not support.

 Why Migrate from SelectPdf to IronPDF